resilmesh2/MONT-Dataset-OT-ICS-attacks/Scenario-5/3-Initial-Access/README.md

 To enhance the credibility of the phishing attempt, the attacker can spoof the email address or physical address of the manufacturer.
 For email-based phishing, the attacker could:

-1. Use a fake email domain that looks similar to the real manufacturer's domain (e.g., `support@manufacturer-update.com` instead of `support@manufacturer.com`).
+- Use a fake email domain that looks similar to the real manufacturer's domain (e.g., `support@manufacturer-update.com` instead of `support@manufacturer.com`).

+   **Img**
-2. Create professional-looking communication that instructs the target to perform the firmware update using the enclosed USB device.
+- Create professional-looking communication that instructs the target to perform the firmware update using the enclosed USB device.

 ### 3. Deliver the USB Device